 Developing A CFA Study Plan: 300 Hours

-Following this plan, you would be required to devote at least 12 hours each week for studying various topics to be able to cover the curriculum within time for the exam.
-The most logical approach is adhered to in assigning greater number of hours to topics with higher weightage as well as varying levels of complexity.
+Following this plan, you would be required to devote at least 12 hours each week for studying various topics to be able to cover the curriculum within the time of the exam.
+The most logical approach is adhered to in assigning a greater number of hours to topics with higher weightage as well as varying levels of complexity.

 Here is a general study plan presented in tabular form which might be customized later in keeping with individual time constraints and other factors.

 |Topic Area||Weight||Hours based on 300-Hour schedule||Days to allocate|

 |Financial Reporting and Analysis||20||60||23 days|

 |Equity Investments||10||30||12 days|

 |Fixed Income||10||30||12 days|